 Even in a best case scenario, if her $215,000 HELOC balance stayed at a low rate of 4%, the fully amortized payment over 15 years would mean her payment would go from $730/month to $1,590/month …

-That’s a big jump in payment in a single month!
+That’s big jump in payment in a single month!

 You may be thinking ..
 Yes, but couldn’t she just refinance before the draw period ended?